-Course Gen Summative Assessments Level vel Ed/Program (A student artifact: A specific assignment that could be submitted as SLO# Outcome # evidence of a General Education competency) 1 2 Final Exam: solve problems with linear, quadratic, polynomial, power, rational, radical, exponential or logarithmic functions.
-2 1 Final Exam: interpret a graph of functions or relations 3 2 Final Exam: translate a verbally formulated problem into an algebraic one 4 1 Final Exam: solve algebraic problems presented in written form 5 3 Final Exam: name three foreign cultures and their contribution(s) to mathematics
+Course Level SLO # Gen Ed/Program Outcome # Summative Assessments (A student artifact: A specific assignment that could be submitted as evidence of a General Education or program level competency) 1 2 Final Exam: solve problems with linear, quadratic, polynomial, power, rational, radical, exponential or logarithmic functions.
+2 1 Final Exam: interpret a graph of functions or relations 3 2 Final Exam: translate a verbally formulated problem into an algebraic one 4 1 Final Exam: solve algebraic problems presented in written form 5 3 Final Exam: name three foreign cultures and their contribution(s) to mathematics 6 4 Final Exam: solve a numerical problem using a graphing calculator.